slouc/concurrency-in-scala-with-ce/README.md

 ...
 ```

-So this time each fiber has the opportunity to run, because they are running each on its own thread (it's the operating system's job to make sure the CPU runs a little bit of each thread all the time).
+This time each fiber has the opportunity to run, because each is running on its own thread (it's the operating system's job to make sure the CPU runs a little bit of each thread all the time).
-We would observe the same behaviour if we had used a single pool with two threads, e.g. `Executors.newFixedThreadPool(2)` (try it out!).
+We would have observed the same behaviour if we had used a single pool with two threads, e.g. `Executors.newFixedThreadPool(2)` (try it out!).

-Now, pay attention to the shift that happens on 10th iteration:
+Now, pay attention to the shift that happens on the 10th iteration:

 ```
 ...